jrpotter/notebook/notes/binary/endianness.md

 %%ANKI
 Basic
 What is endianness?
-Back: The ordering of bytes of a multibyte object.
+Back: The ordering of bytes of a multi-byte object.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1707661283771-->
 END%%